Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 You cannot take advantage of this product at a time when a garden is bound to have the snails and slugs active and feeding.

-The other downside is the fact these commercial slug control products happen to be toxic.
-Hence, they can be harmful to the different wildlife and birds, typically found in a garden.
+The other downside is that these commercial slug control products are toxic.
+Hence, they can harm the different wildlife and birds typically found in a garden.

 Throw in the desire to grow organically, and you eliminate some of the slug control options right away.